What does Australian Industrial Energy’s Project involve?

 Where will the gas come from?

 AIE will be seeking supply quotes from a range of international and domestic suppliers.
-The PKGT could act as a “virtual pipeline” transporting gas from parts of the country, like Western Australia, which aren’t currently connected to the east coast by overland pipeline infrastructure.
+The PKET could act as a “virtual pipeline” transporting gas from parts of the country, like Western Australia, which aren’t currently connected to the east coast by overland pipeline infrastructure.

 How do shipping costs compare to pipeline costs?